lzl124631x/LeetCode/leetcode/1494. Parallel Courses II/README.md

 **Related Topics**:
 [Graph](https://leetcode.com/tag/graph/)

-## Solution 1.
+## WA.
 Topological Sort + Heap

-We should take the classes with the maximum level first.
+Many people mentioned the solution which uses topological sort and greedily picking the classes with the most outdegrees.
+It is wrong considering the following example.

 ```
         1  2        level 2